TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    parsed tree.
 Currently, this module skips over any XML comments, processing instructions, and document type declarations in the input.
-Nevertheless, trees built using this module's API rather than parsing from XML text can have comments and processing instructions in them; they will be included when generating XML output.
+Nevertheless, trees built using this module's API rather than parsing kutoka XML text can have comments and processing instructions in them; they will be included when generating XML output.
 A document type declaration may be accessed by passing a custom :class:`TreeBuilder` instance to the :class:`XMLParser`